vistadataproject/vistadataproject.github.io/artifacts/vistaRPC documentation/ORQQVI2 VITALS RATE CHECK.md

  property | value
 --- | ---
- Leading comment lines | Extrinsic function to validate the,rate for a particular measurement,Input,Variables:  ORQTYPE=Type of measurement (abbreviation,(req.)  from PCE Device Interface Specification).,ORQRATE=Measurement rate to be validated.,(req.),ORQUNIT=Unit of measurement for rate, if specified.,(opt.),Return value:  1 if rate is valid.,0 if rate is invalid.
+ Leading comment lines | Extrinsic function to validate the rate for a particular measurement
+Input
+Variables:  ORQTYPE=Type of measurement (abbreviation (req.)  from PCE Device Interface Specification).
+ORQRATE=Measurement rate to be validated.
+(req.)
+ORQUNIT=Unit of measurement for rate, if specified.
+(opt.)
+Return value:  1 if rate is valid.
+0 if rate is invalid.

- Generated on January 11th 2017, 7:15:04 am
+ Generated on January 13th 2017, 5:52:13 am